The patch is a square sticker like a thin plaster.

 - Easy to use – changed once a week

 - The patch is good at preventing pregnancy

 - It helps make periods lighter and less painful

 - Periods are usually very regular

-- Women can control when their period will come
+- East to know and to control when a period will come

 - The patch can help with acne

 - Some users notice (and like) having bigger breasts

 - It protects against womb and ovarian cancer, and pelvic inflammatory disease

 - It can be hard to remember when to change